cyberbotics/webots/docs/guide/general-faq.md

 Join [our active community on Discord](https://discordapp.com/invite/nTWbN9m).
 The Cyberbotics team is available (at least) on european buisness hours.

-### Where can I Ask a Question of General Interest?
+### Where Can I Ask a Question of General Interest?

 On [StackOverflow with the `webots` tag](https://stackoverflow.com/questions/tagged/webots).
 The Cyberbotics team monitor this tag.